ndrppnc/smpl/compiler/README.txt

 1. Global variables should always be initialized.
 2. All local variables should be declared at the beginning of the function
+3. You CAN define a function as void.
+If no return type is specified, the return type defaults to void.